GitauHarrison/twilio-verify-2fa-implementation-in-flask/README.md

 ![Login page](app/static/images/login.png)

 6. Enter the login token sent to your phone.
-You will be redirected to the home page if successful
+You will be redirected to the home page if successful.

 ![Login token](app/static/images/login_2fa_token.png)

-7. Wrong token rejects your log in attempt
+7. Wrong token causes the app to reject your log in attempt.

 ![Imvalid login token](app/static/images/invalid_login_token.png)